SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 - Кilograms of mussels - **integer number** in range [0 ...
 100]

 ## Output
-Print a single float to the console: the money George will need to pay the bill, formatted to the **second decimal point**
+Print a single float number to the console: the money George will need to pay the bill, formatted to the **second decimal point**

 ## Example
 | **Input** | **Output** |